-2014 (Crew/Dayton):Has not made an appearance during the 2014 season and is currently on-loan with the Dayton Dutch Lions of USL-PRO ... has made 11 appearances -- including nine starts -- with the Dayton Dutch Lions ... recorded his first professional assist in Dayton’s 1-0 win against Charlotte (April 5) ... made a substitute appearance in the match against Rochester (June 1) ... started matches against Orange County (June 8), at Arizona (June 11), at Rochester (June 20), vs. Orlando City SC (June 22), and at Pittsburgh (June 28) ... notched an assist in a start against Pittsburgh (July 2) and continued his run in the starting lineup at Charlotte (July 5) and vs. Harrisburg (July 12) ... notched an assist in a start against Pittsburgh (July 2) and continued his run in the starting lineup at Charlotte (July 5) ...
-Friedman started in Dayton's Second Round match against FC Schwaben AC in the 2014 Lamar Hunt U.S. Open Cup.
+2014 (Crew/Dayton):Has not made an appearance during the 2014 season and is currently on-loan with the Dayton Dutch Lions of USL-PRO ... has made 16 appearances -- including 14 starts -- with the Dutch Lions ... recorded his first professional assist in Dayton’s 1-0 win against Charlotte (April 5) ... made a substitute appearance in the match against Rochester (June 1) ... started matches against Orange County (June 8), at Arizona (June 11), at Rochester (June 20), vs. Orlando City SC (June 22), and at Pittsburgh (June 28) ... notched an assist in a start against Pittsburgh (July 2) and continued his run in the starting lineup for the club’s next seven matches ... made his debut in a Crew shirt for the club’s international friendly against Crystal Palace FC (July 23), coming on at halftime at rightback ...
+Friedman started in Dayton's Second Round match against FC Schwaben AC (May 15) in the 2014 Lamar Hunt U.S. Open Cup.

 Friedman, a native of Bexley, Ohio, logged 56 career appearances in four seasons at Harvard, recording two goals and 17 assists.
 His team-leading six assists as a sophomore earned him a nod for All-Ivy League honorable mention.
 He nearly doubled his career high assists number his senior season when he dished-out 10 assists and scored one goal in 17 appearances – all of which were starts.